khandriod/WTBD/README.md

 Based on the original YOLOv8 architecture by Ultralytics, enhanced with custom attention mechanisms for wind turbine damage detection applications.
 Repository organization follows ML industry best practices for maintainability and collaboration.

-##  Contact

-For questions about implementation, results, or repository structure, please open an issue in this repository.

 ---
-*Repository reorganized and updated: January 2025*